cdl-geneseo/geneseo-dictionary/W/Wasted-Wednesdays.md

 # Wasted Wednesdays

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wasted Wednesdays

 Created by  Unknown User (eo7), last modified on Nov 16, 2012

 n.
 A term used to describe drinking on a Wednesday. &quot;I recover from Wasted Wednesdays just in time for Thirsty Thursdays.&quot;EOberdorf, S-Z, 2012